daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 **Step 6**
 View the app

-If everything is wired up correctly, your application should now be up and running on the given address.
-For this example, we would go to [https://cks.example.com](https://cks.example.com).
+If everything is wired up correctly, your application should now be up and running at the CNAME you configured.
+For this example, we would go to `https://cks.example.com`.

 Since the certificate we created is self-signed, any modern browser will tell you that the connection is not secure.
 If you inspect the details for the HTTPS connection you will see that it is receiving your certificate, but the connection is considered insecure because the cert is self-signed.
 This is expected, since there is no way for a browser to check the validity of a self-signed certificate.
 It is safe to proceed, (so long as you trust yourself!).
 In production, you should always use a certificate signed by a public CA. At Datica, we use Let's Encrypt for this purpose.